 - CLICK HERE to fill out a Volunteer Application Form!

 - Attend an upcoming volunteer orientation.
-The Volunteer Manager will contact you after receiving your application to set up your orientation attendance.
+The Volunteer Coordinator will contact you after receiving your application to set up your orientation attendance.
 All volunteers are required to complete a background check prior to their first shift (students volunteering to complete service hours are exempt).

 Active Volunteer Benefits: